miguemcarvalhojr-cmd/cowan-runner/README.md

-Python automation tool for running the Cowan atomic structure code and parsing results (Slater integrals, spin–orbit constants) for a given atomic configuration and respective XAS final state
+Python automation tool for running the Cowan atomic structure code and parsing results (Slater integrals, spin–orbit constants) for a given atomic configuration and respective XAS final state for L and M edges

 This project does NOT include the Cowan code itself.